crustio/crust-wiki/docs/claim-CRU18.md

 1. Open[MyEtherWallet](https://www.myetherwallet.com/access-my-wallet):
     - Click 'MEW wallet'
-    - Connect the wallet which you transfer ERC20 CRU(The following process will use 'ImToken' and 'MetaMask' as example)
+    - Connect the wallet which with CRU18(The following process will use 'ImToken' and 'MetaMask' as example)

-**⚠️ Pay Attention, please ensure that the connected wallet address is same as the address where the transaction was successfully sent in [Step I](#i-send-erc20-claim-transaction)**(We need to sign the message with the private key of this address)
+**⚠️ Pay Attention, please ensure that the connected wallet address has CRU18**(We need to sign the message with the private key of this address)

 ![Connect Wallet1](assets/claimcru18/4myetherwallet.jpg)